On this page

-- Set the file descriptor limit, -n, and the user process limit (ulimit), -u, above 20,000, according to the suggestions in the UNIX ulimit Settings.
+- Set the file descriptor limit, -n, and the user process limit (ulimit), -u, above 20,000, according to the suggestions in the ulimit document.
 A low ulimit will affect MongoDB when under heavy use and can produce errors and lead to failed connections to MongoDB processes and loss of service.

 - Disable NUMA in your BIOS.
-If that is not possible see MongoDB on NUMA Hardware.
+If that is not possible, see MongoDB on NUMA Hardware.

-- Ensure that readahead settings for the block devices that store the database files are appropriate.
+Ensure that readahead settings for the block devices that store the database files are appropriate.
 For random access use patterns, set low readahead values.
-A readahead of 32 (16kb) often works well.
+A readahead of 32 (16 kB) often works well.

 - Use the Network Time Protocol (NTP) to synchronize time among your hosts.
 This is especially important in sharded clusters.

 MongoDB and TLS/SSL Libraries¶

 On Linux platforms, you may observe one of the following statements in the MongoDB log:

 <path to SSL libs>/libssl.so.<version>: no version information available (required by /usr/bin/mongod) <path to SSL libs>/libcrypto.so.<version>: no version information available (required by /usr/bin/mongod)

 These warnings indicate that the system’s TLS/SSL libraries are different from the TLS/SSL libraries that the mongod was compiled against.
 Typically these messages do not require intervention; however, you can use the following operations to determine the symbol versions that mongod expects:

 objdump -T <path to mongod>/mongod | grep " SSL_" objdump -T <path to mongod>/mongod | grep " CRYPTO_"